Super Friends: First segment: Super Friends episodes

 The first segment of the program featured the established group of heroes: Superman, Batman and Robin, Aquaman, Wonder Woman, and the Wonder Twins and Gleek.
-They were rerun with intro from the All-New Super Friends Hour when in syndication in the early 1980s, but they are seldom seen in syndication since then.
+These segments were rerun with the intro from the All-New Super Friends Hour when in syndication in the early 1980s, but have seldom been seen in syndication since then.

 Second segment: Challenge of the Superfriends

 The second half-hour of the show introduced the Legion of Doom, a team of 13 recurring foes who are the Super Friends' worst enemies.
 They used a swamp-based mechanical flying headquarters, the Hall of Doom, as a contrast to the Super Friends' gleaming Hall of Justice.
 A total of 16 episodes were produced.

-Additional heroes who had previously appeared as guest stars were added to the roster as well, to make a total of 11.
+Additional heroes who had previously appeared as guest stars were added to the roster as well, to make a total of 12.
 These included The Flash, Green Lantern, and Hawkman from DC Comics and three Hanna-Barbera creations to reflect diversity: Black Vulcan, Apache Chief, and Samurai.

 The Challenge of the Superfriends segment was expanded to 90 minutes mid-season, with reruns of earlier episodes filling out the last half-hour.